sabinabains/dsc-phase-4-project/README.md

 ![cyberbullying_pic](https://github.com/sabinabains/dsc-phase-4-project/blob/main/images/cyberbullying_pic.png)

-Kind Inc. would like help protecting users from hate speech.
+BeKind Org. would like help protecting users from hate speech.

 # Business Understanding

 Over the past couple of months, Twitter has been in the headlines for the potential acquistion of their company from Elon Musk.
 This has upset many people, as Musk plans to reduce the level of moderation Twitter currently has on potentially harmful tweets.

 This change will likely lead to a massive increase in hate speech and misinformation, and will negatively affect users.
-Kind Inc. would like our help to create the model behind a browser extension that can flag tweets that are considered cyberbullying.
+BeKind Org. would like our help to create the model behind a browser extension that can flag tweets that are considered cyberbullying.
 This way, users have the ability to hide tweets from their feed.

 # Data Understanding and Processing